Steve Cropper

-Steven Lee Cropper (born October 21, 1941), sometimes known as "The Colonel", is an American guitarist, songwriter and record producer.
-He was the guitarist of the Stax Records house band, Booker T. & the M.G.'s, which backed artists such as Otis Redding, Wilson Pickett, Sam & Dave, Carla Thomas, Rufus Thomas and Johnnie Taylor.
-He also acted as the producer of many of these records.
+Stephen Lee Cropper (October 21, 1941 – December 3, 2025), sometimes known as "The Colonel", was an American guitarist, songwriter and record producer.
+He was the guitarist of the Stax Records house band, Booker T. & the M.G.'s, which backed artists such as Otis Redding, Wilson Pickett, Sam & Dave, Carla Thomas, Rufus Thomas, Johnnie Taylor and Neil Young.
+He also acted as the producer of many of these artists' records.
 He was later a member of the Blues Brothers band.
-Rolling Stone magazine ranked him 36th on its list of the 100 greatest guitarists of all time, while he has won two Grammy Awards from his seven nominations.
+Rolling Stone magazine ranked him 36th on its list of the 100 greatest guitarists.
+He won two Grammy Awards out of his seven nominations.

 Early life

-Born on a farm near Willow Springs, Missouri, Cropper lived in Dora and West Plains before moving with his family to Memphis at age 9.
-In Memphis, he was exposed to black church music, which had an impact on him musically.
-Cropper acquired his first guitar at age 14.
+Cropper was born in Dora, Missouri, on October 21, 1941.
+He was raised in Dora and West Plains before moving with his family to Memphis at age 9.
+There, he was exposed to black gospel music, which had an impact on him musically.
+He attended Messick High School.

-He admired guitarists including Tal Farlow, Chuck Berry, Jimmy Reed, Chet Atkins, Lowman Pauling of the The "5" Royales and Billy Butler of the Bill Doggett band.
+Cropper got his first guitar at age 14, and admired guitarists Tal Farlow, Chuck Berry, Jimmy Reed, Chet Atkins, Lowman Pauling of The "5" Royales, Earl Cate of The Cate Brothers Band and Billy Butler of the Bill Doggett band, among others.